Things to do in Knoxville TN

 Did you know that Bush Beans got it’s start East of Knoxville (in the Knoxville Metropolitan area) in Dandridge TN?
 While you are driving out east of Knoxville stop in to the see the Bush Beans Museum!
 This is where the giant company started and why those beans are so yummy!
 After all, no one can cooks beans like an East Tennessean!
 Here’s the address: 3901 Highway 411, Dandridge, TN 37725

 Oaks Farms has something for everyone!
-In the fall they host their annual events which include a corn maze, great food, music, a Haunted forest and Haunted maze, and Hayrides.
+It’s on the northeast side of Knoxville.
+This is a great place to adventure Knoxville!
+In the fall they host their annual events which include a corn maze, great food, music, a Haunted forest and Haunted maze, and hay rides.
 You can even pick out your own pumpkin!
 Here is more information so you can plan to visit!
-8240 Corryton Road, Corryton, TN 37721 Call (865) 688-6200 (October 15, 2017 to October 29).
+8240 Corryton Road, Corryton, TN 37721 Call (865) 688-6200 (October).

 Just so you know, when you cross the Tennessee River in Downtown Knoxville, TN – you are officially in South Knoxville.
 South Knoxville is a historical place of many Civil War sites, forts, and events.
 There are many we could talk about, but I am telling you about the lesser known.
 One of my favorite places (for an excellent view) is up on Fort Dickerson.
 This area has small covered picnic areas and is surrounded by beautiful trees.
 There is an arsenal depositary area preserved with markers explaining the relevance to the war.
 The city is “cleaning” up this park, so go in a group or at least not by yourself to see this one.
 From the far pavilion, if you walk around the backside, you can see from downtown Knoxville straight through the gap to Halls Cross Roads in North Knoxville.
 You can see while Knoxville was a hub for travel by foot and by buggy back in the day.
 The TN Valley is gorgeous from here with a view of the TN river as well.
 Here’s the address: 3000 Fort Dickerson Rd, Knoxville, TN